 - Where the majority of your revenue comes from

 - Which clients have the most contribution to your annual revenue

 - Which clients have the least contribution to your annual revenue

 Getting a handle on the average client lifetime value is an important metric for scaling revenue generation because it dictates what you can and cannot afford to do.
 It is important for CEOs to pay attention to average client lifetime value and do everything in their power to enhance LTV by delivering value to their clients.

-LTV is not only clients; it varies depending on your business model.
-For example, an educational institution’s buyer persona would be students and parents.
+LTV is not only a client; it varies depending on your business model.
+For example, an educational institution’s buyer persona would-be students and parents.
 The tuition value is the number of years they would attend your school.
 If you are in a non-profit, you are looking for the average donation a benefactor or donor is worth.

 There are all different ways of looking at this, but at the end of the day, it is critical you have a handle on your average client lifetime value (LTV).